sreahard/chick-tech-demo/docs/README.md

 In the example we just used, the access token is passed into the query string so that the front-end can access it.
 We’re going to use the same method use the token in our React app and make API requests there.

-Go back to the project’s root, then use create-react-app to make a new application in a separate directory.
-Then, run ‘npm start’ and visit localhost:3000 to check that the app is working.
-Make sure that your other server is still running and listening on port 8888, as we’ll need it too.
+Go back to the project’s root in your terminal, then use create-react-app to make a new application in a separate directory follow the steps bellow to get the app up and running.
 ```
 cd ..
-create-react-app client
+npx create-react-app client
 cd client
 npm install
 npm start